Skip to main content

 E-books

-IDEO is a global design agency known for its human-centred approach.
-This Field Guide to Human-Centred Design represents how IDEO thinks about design for social impact.
-It includes 57 clear-to-use design methods for new and experienced practitioners, plus case studies.
+IDEO is a global design agency that focuses on designing with people in mind.
+This Field Guide to Human-Centred Design explains how IDEO approaches design for social impact.
+It includes 57 easy-to-use design methods for beginners and experienced designers, along with real-world examples.

 • Woman browsing colorful books displayed on a large computer screen.